wossen/shortenurl/readme.txt

 IDE: Eclipse (Version 2023-12)

+How to Deploy to Wildlfy server: (War file is included at the root of this project).

+Wildfly runs on localhost 8080 by default and this application uses this default host:port

+1. Get the latest Wildfly Zip - WildFly 31 Final (also test on Wildfly 29)
+2. Got to the bin folder and run standalone.bat(Windows) or standalone.sh(Linux)
+3. Drop the shorten-url.war file into standalone/deploymets folder.
+(War file is found at the root of this project).

 Note: Cucumber integration tests are included in this project.
 However, as they are integration tests, they need a running instance of this app to run against and pass.
       Therefore, they are disabled by default so they don't interfere with generating artifacts (while running mvn install).
 Once we have a running instance of the app, they can be enabled by removing the @ignore tag applied in the cucumber feature file.
 The file is named ShortenUrlTests.feature and exists in src/test/resource inside functionalTests folder.
 In this file, please remove the @ignore tag on line 19.

-How to Deploy to Wildlfy server:
-Wildfly runs on localhost 8080 by default and this application uses this default host:port

-1. Get the latest Wildfly Zip - WildFly 31 Final (also test on Wildfly 29)
-2. Got to the bin folder and run standalone.bat(Windows) or standalone.sh(Linux)
-3. Drop the shorten-url.war file into standalone/deploymets folder.
-(Found at the root of this project).